xingruiyang/VoxelMapping/README.md

-# Voxelization: A C++/CUDA library for Generating Voxel Maps From RGB-D Images
+# Voxelit: A C++/CUDA program to convert RGB-D images into a voxel map

 ![Screenshot](example/1.png)